CalvinKrist/FractalRenderer/README.md

 	-The colored, square rectangle to the right of the gradient is the color the inside of the fractal will be colord.
 It can be modified by clicking the square.

 	-The two buttons below the square represent ways to save and load in palettes.
 By default, palettes are saved as a part of the fractal, but if you create one that you especially love and wish to use later save it to the palettes folder.
 You can then load it in to other fractals!

+	-When a layer is selected, layer-based parameters that can be edited will show up in the upper right hand corner of the screen.
+Double click those parameters to edit them.

 Menus: